HIGHLANDERS DIET (a Gaelic Scotland Nutrition Walk)

 “The population was high, but reports of famine and sickness were uncommon outside of times of general troubles, for example the famine years of the 1690s, which were widespread throughout Scotland, and were a result of adverse climatic conditions…”

-“… None of the travellers in Scotland speak of endemic starvation or acute emaciation among the population.
+“… None of the travelers in Scotland speak of endemic starvation or acute emaciation among the population.
 The Highlanders exchanged their excess dairy produce for the Lowlanders' meal...
 The regular consumption of fresh animal meat, on the other hand, was probably restricted to the husbandman and some Highland crofters… (Smout 1970, 153).
 The idea, however, that this area produced, or imported, vast quantities of grain, is unlikely.
 The grain that was produced and imported was mainly used for brewing or animal fodder and the Highlanders who exchanged their dairy produce lived close to towns.”

 Markdou (Markdow) of Clune Settlement